shinyaoki/chipatlas/documents.md

   |L    |M    |2     |
   |L    |L    |1     |

   If multiple H/M/L combinations were returned from SRX_1 and SRX_2, the highest score was adopted.
-The scores (1 to 9) were colored in blue, green to red, and colored in gray if all of the nine H/M/L combinations were false.
+The scores (1 to 9) were colored in blue, green to red, and colored in gray if all of the nine H/M/L combinations were false (see [example][coloSample]).
 The 'Average' column on the leftmost of the table is the means of the CoLo scores in the same row.
 The 'STRING' column on the rightmost indicates the STRING scores for the protein-protein interaction (**6.2**).
-For the detail, protein-protein pairs in protein.actions.v10.txt.gz file were extracted if matching to following all conditions:
+For the detail, protein-protein pairs in [protein.actions.v10.txt.gz][STRING_DL] file were extracted if matching to following all conditions:

   - 1st column (item\_id\_a) == query antigen
   - 2nd column (item\_id\_b) == coassociation partner